antonirakowski/JetBrains-Internship-Application/task_1.md

 11. Experienced in building interactive web applications focused on intuitive and user-friendly data visualization (while I have used Shiny, as opposed to Flask, I’m comfortable picking up frameworks quickly and am eager to explore it if needed).

-The above skill set allows me to contribute and be of value to the project.
+The above skill set allows me to be of value to the project.

 ## Alignment

-I perceive this internship to be a meaningful opportunity to contribute scientific discovery via the development of research-supporting tools.
+I perceive this internship to be a meaningful opportunity to contribute to scientific discovery via the development of research-supporting tools.

 It aligns perfectly with my academic aspirations,